- How to Write a French Resume (With Template)

 - learning coding on your own shows you’re invested in learning new skills

-- earning certificates throughout your lifetime shows you’re interested in continuous learning
+- earning certificates shows you’re interested in continuous learning

-You’ll want to place information regarding your French language proficiency towards the top of your CV because this is critical job-relevant information.
+Place information regarding your French language proficiency toward the top of your CV because this is critical job-relevant information.

-Be sure to use the CEFR (Common European Framework of References for Language) standards to specify your proficiency level like so:
+Be sure to use the CEFR (Common European Framework of References for Languages) to specify your proficiency level like so:

 - Français niveau C1